 But the Celestron Skymaster 25×100 are massive, bulky and heavy.
 For some people may be hard to carry them for any observations, therefore, an alternative such as 20×80 may sound ideal due to the weight and size difference.

 A 20×80 is the “younger daddy” in astronomy and it’s amazing as an alternative for two reasons: you need something lighter and portable or you already own a telescope and it’s pointless to have another giant tool in your arsenal.

 Anyway, I wrote a full article about the differences between 20×80 and 25×100 covering everything is about to know, if you are interested.

-Although it may not be many stargazing’s choices due to the weight and size, the Celestron Skymaster 25×100 is a unique pair of binoculars to be used in astronomy and I am happy with my purchase.
-I recommend it to buy from a trusted seller, official website or if you want, you can check our amazon affiliate link for the binoculars here (disclosure on the sidebar).
+Although it may not be many stargazing’s choices due to the weight and size, the Celestron Skymaster 25×100 (Amazon link) is a unique pair of binoculars to be used in astronomy and I am happy with my purchase.
+I recommend it to buy from a trusted seller, official website or if you want, you can check our amazon affiliate link for the binoculars here (Amazon link).

 For now, I say thank you for checking out our review and I hope to see you around.
 Take care!